Welcome to BobAnderson.co.uk - My Family History website

 Use the navigation links at the top of the page to explore my research.
 For each section, there is an introduction page, a full history and a gallery of images.

-The main purpose of this website is to encourage contact with others who may have links with my family and forebears.
+One of the main purposes of this website is to encourage contact with others who may have links with my family and forebears.
 Surnames that feature prominently in my family history include the following: Anderson (Perthshire, Edinburgh and London); McCauley, Donaldson and McCausland (Tyrone, Northern Ireland); Britton (Buckinghamshire, Denbighshire and Shropshire); Thomas (Hampshire, Ireland and Sussex); Ford (London); Gadd and Cox (Somerset); Veitch (Edinburgh); Williams and Tricker (Suffolk); Boodle (Shropshire); Freestone (Yorkshire).

 A highlight of the website is film footage from a carnival held in Eltham, New Zealand, on Boxing Day 1911, featuring my grandfather, George Thomas McCauley, winning the 2 foot world chopping championship.
 A gold medal awarded for this feat was stolen from my home in Burton-on-Trent during a burglary in 1985 and I would obviously be extremely pleased to hear from anyone who may have acquired this medal or knows of its whereabouts.

 If you feel that your family and ancestors may be connected in some way with mine, please contact me.

 I would be particularly interested to hear from any descendants of those members of my family living in the 19th and early 20th centuries who decided to stay on in Northern Ireland, England or Scotland rather than emigrate to New Zealand and Australia.
 It is possible, of course, that some may have emigrated to other parts of the world and I do know, for example, that one great-uncle, Ernest Robert Anderson, settled in the U.S.A. in 1905.

 My research has already enabled me to make contact with and meet living relatives that I did not previously know about and there must be more of you out there.